VeriGu/DistAI/README.md

 You can build DistInv from source using the installation guide ```install.txt```.
 Native installation gives the most accurate runtime numbers.

-Alternatively, one can use our [docker image](https://drive.google.com/file/d/1ogBU9KvZsvSRhXerY9Bv-MuiW9oOezBU/view?usp=sharing).
+Alternatively, one can use our [docker image](https://drive.google.com/file/d/1ogBU9KvZsvSRhXerY9Bv-MuiW9oOezBU/view?usp=sharing) with the guide ```docker_usage.md```.
 This image also includes I4 and FOL-IC3, the two systems DistInv compared with in the evaluation.

 ## Usage